Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Previous Year Short and Long Questions With Answers: Controlling

 Q4: What should be done while 'taking corrective action' in process of controlling, when especially in the important areas deviations go beyond the acceptable range?

-Q5: Why planning is an empty exercise without controlling function?
+Q5: Why is planning an empty exercise without controlling function?

 Q6: Which two steps in the process of controlling are concerned with compelling events to conform to the plan?